webpack-contrib/webpack-command/README.md

 Other hooks may work for additional language or compiler support.

+_Note: Compilers are not part of, nor built-into this module.
+To use a specific compiler, you must install it first._

 ## Gotchas

 Any entry files specified will overwrite entries in a `webpack.config.js` file